Must-See Holiday Light Shows Across North Carolina

-Admission: $8-$12 (rate depends on age, night of the week and senior or military status)
+Admission: $8-$12 (rate depends on age, night of the week and senior or military status), includes hayride.

 Enjoy a covered-wagon hayride through a beautiful display of lights, bonfires, s’mores, hot chocolate, apple cider, heated indoor dining, an old-fashioned toy and candy store, giant slide, jumping pillow and slide house.

-Daniel Stowe Botanical Garden, 6500 S. New Hope Rd., Belmont
+Daniel Stowe Botanical Garden, 6500 S. New Hope Road, Belmont

 Admission: Free to spectators

-Riverbanks Zoo & Garden, 500 Wildlife Pkwy., Columbia, South Carolina
+Riverbanks Zoo and Garden, 500 Wildlife Pkwy., Columbia, South Carolina

-Enjoy nearly one million lights, animated images, visits with Santa, a bonfire, hot cocoa and s’mores.
+Enjoy nearly 1 million lights, animated images, visits with Santa, a bonfire, hot cocoa and s’mores.

 Dates: See the website for dates and hours.

-Take a 1-mile, 30-minute tractor-pulled hayride through a beautiful lights extravaganza.
-You’ll see more than one million lights line the way to the banks of the Neuse River.
+Take a 1-mile, 30-minute tractor-pulled hayride through a beautiful lights extravaganza to see more than 1 million lights that line the way to the banks of the Neuse River.
 Enjoy concessions, a visit with Santa, cookie decorating, Santa’s Sweet Shoppe and more holiday fun.

 Photo courtesy of Steve Rankin